-Špindlerův Mlýn, located in Krkonoše are, is one of the most popular centres of winter sports in the Czech Republic.
-The resort operates five chairlifts and eleven ski lifts with about 25 kilometres of ski slopes (95% of them are treated with artificial snow) suitable for beginners and experienced skiers.
+Špindlerův Mlýn, located in Krkonoše, is one of the most popular centres for winter sports in the Czech Republic.
+The resort operates five chairlifts and eleven ski lifts with about 25 kilometres of ski slopes (of which 95% are treated with artificial snow) suitable for beginners and experienced skiers.
 The area also offers snow parks and 85 kilometres of cross-country skiing trails.

-If you want to go closer to the German border, visit Klínovec—the largest ski resort in Krušné Mountains.
-It is part of the InterSkiregion Fichtelberg-Klínovec together with the German resort in Fichtelberg.
-Klínovec offers 27 kilometres of ski slopes with snow cannons.The resort is located only 120 km northwest of Prague, so it could be a nice day trip.
+If you want to go closer to the German border, visit Klínovec—the largest ski resort in the Krušné Mountains.
+It is part of the InterSki region of Fichtelberg-Klínovec together with the German resort in Fichtelberg.
+Klínovec offers 27 kilometres of ski slopes with snow cannons.The resort is located only 120 m northwest of Prague, which makes it a nice day trip.

-Lipno Ski Resort is located in Šumava Mountains, Bohemia.
+The Lipno Ski Resort is located in Šumava Mountains, Bohemia.
 This place is great for families with kids and beginners.
-Freestyle skiing fans can steam off in a snow park with obstacles.
-The resort also offers cross-country skiing trail.
-When the Lipno dam freezes, you can skate along the 11-km long ice skating track free of charge.
+Freestyle skiing fans can take advantage of the snow park with obstacles.
+The resort also offers cross-country skiing trails.
+When the Lipno dam freezes, you can skate along the 11km long ice skating track free of charge.

-Skiing season in the Czech Republic usually runs from late November–early December through March or mid-April, weather permitting.
+The skiing season in the Czech Republic usually runs from late November or early December to March or mid-April, weather permitting.